ajmeyghani/nevis/README.md

 # Nevis

+A desktop app to help students write papers more easily.

+**Work In Progress**

+## About

-A desktop app help students write papers easier.
-Nevis means to write in Persian.
-It also happens to be a Caribbean island as well.
+In Persian, Nevis means to write.
+Navis also happens to be the name of a Caribbean island.

-(Under Development) ...

 ![Screenshot](./nevis.gif)